 MCNY Bronx will create permanent jobs for faculty members, administrators and support staff.
 It will also help to contribute to the development of the South Bronx workforce as graduates from neighboring areas work in and invest in their own community.

 “The opening of MCNY Bronx demonstrates our long-term commitment to the South Bronx Community and its renaissance.
 The new space establishes a strong community presence that is truly transformational for a college of our size and history,” Dr. Thompson added.

 CONTACT: Brian Franklin, The Wakeman Agency — 703-201-3875

 Audrey Cohen, educational visionary and activist, founded the Women’s Talent Corps in 1964.
 Through development and training for new professional positions, the Talent Corps created employment for thousands of people.
 It became The College for Human Services, later Audrey Cohen College, and today Metropolitan College of New York (MCNY).
-MCNY, now celebrating its 50th anniversary, continues the tradition of offering highly motivated learners an education that combines applied skills and professional knowledge to effect personal transformation and positive change in the workplace and community.
+For over 50 years, MCNY has continued the tradition of offering highly motivated learners an education that combines applied skills with professional knowledge to effect personal transformation and positive change in the workplace and community.
 MCNY is a not-for-profit, accredited, independent college.
 Full year-round offerings accelerate degree completion, and a unique approach to learning permits close integration of workplace activities and study.
-MCNY is conveniently located in Soho/Tribeca at 431 Canal Street, New York, NY 10013 and in the Bronx at 529 Courtlandt Ave Bronx, NY 10451.
+MCNY locations are in Soho/Tribeca at 431 Canal Street, New York, NY 10013 and in the Bronx at 529 Courtlandt Ave., Bronx, NY 10451.
 For more information on MCNY, visit www.mcny.edu or call 800.33.THINK.